-For more than a decade, advice columnist Amy Dickinson's “Ask Amy: Advice for the Real World” has appeared in over 200 newspapers and been read by over 20 million readers daily.
+For more than a decade, advice columnist Amy Dickinson's “Ask Amy: Advice for the Real World” has appeared in over 150 newspapers and been read by over 22 million readers daily.
 Amy has turned the homespun advice collected from her years as a single mother living in both urban and small-town America into sage wisdom for her legion of fans.
+A regular voice on NPR, Dickinson is a panelist on the popular NPR quiz show Wait, Wait, Don’t Tell Me and broadcasts her radio stories on All Things Considered.

-Succeeding legendary advice columnist Ann Landers, Dickinson offers straight-forward, yet traditional answers to modern-day dilemmas.
+Succeeding legendary advice columnist Ann Landers, Amy Dickinson offers straight-forward, yet traditional answers to modern-day dilemmas.
 Under her stewardship, "Ask Amy” has come-of-age, tackling issues from online gambling and cyberbullying to custody disputes over the family pet.
 A profile of Dickinson published in The Atlantic Monthly suggested that if Jesus wore a t-shirt, it would say, “What Would Amy Do?”

 Growing up in the small town of Freeville, New York, population 505, Dickinson was heavily influenced by the stories and life-lessons passed down by her large extended family.
 Always interested in people and their stories, Dickinson feels that “one of the pleasures of being an advice columnist is that I'm granted little glimpses into the human condition.”

 Amy left her Chicago home in 2007 to return to Freeville to care for her elderly mother, a trip that revitalized her own life.
 It was there that she reconnected with a high school friend, whom she would marry, and got a new full-time job: stepmother to her husband’s girls.
 The memoir based on her return to Freeville, Strangers Tend to Tell Me Things, was released in March 2017.
 “Funny, generous, thoughtful, and wonderfully crisp,” wrote Gone Girl author Gillian Flynn, “Dickinson’s memoir is one of those tales that make you proud to be a human–with all our hopes, failures, and graces intact.”